usegalaxy-eu/pulsar-network-docs/source/topics/gpus.rst

 Adding GPUs to your Pulsar setup
 ================================

-Nowadays is quite common to use GPUs to accelerate high-intensive computational tasks leveraging the intrinsic parallel computation capability of this kind of hardware.
-If your Cloud provider makes GPUs available to your tenant, they can be effectively applied in many scientific contexts like the molecular docking, prediction and searching of molecular structures or machine learning applications.
+GPU's devices are presently widely adopted to accelerate high-intensive computational tasks, leveraging the intrinsic parallel computation capability of this kind of hardware.
+If your Cloud provider makes GPUs available to your tenant, you can effectively apply them in many scientific contexts like the molecular docking, prediction and searching of molecular structures or machine learning applications.

-In the following steps, we describe how you can be added a GPU device to your computation cluster created following the instructions provided in the section above.
+In the following steps, we describe how to add a GPU device to the computation cluster created following the instructions provided in the section above.

 Prerequisites